 All derivative financial instruments are recorded at fair value in the consolidated statements of financial position.
 For the derivative financial instruments designated as cash flow hedges, changes in the fair value of the effective portion are recognized in Other comprehensive income (loss) in the consolidated statement of comprehensive income (loss).
 Any ineffective portion within a cash flow hedge is recognized in net income (loss), as it arises, in the same account in the consolidated statement of income (loss) as the hedged item when realized.
-Should the cash flow hedge cease to be effective, previously unrealized gains and losses remain within Accumulated other comprehensive income (loss) as Unrealized gain (loss) on cash flow hedges until the hedged item is settled, and future changes in value of the effective portion of a cash flow hedge remain in Accumulated other comprehensive income (loss) as Unrealized gain (loss) on cash flow hedges until the related hedged item is settled, at which time amounts recognized in Unrealized gain (loss) on cash flow hedges are reclassified to the same account in the consolidated statement of income (loss) in which the hedged item is recorded.
-For derivative financial instruments designated as fair value hedges, periodic changes in fair value are recognized in the same account in the consolidated statement of income (loss) as the hedged item.
+Should the cash flow hedge cease to be effective, previously unrealized gains and losses remain within Accumulated other comprehensive income (loss) as Unrealized gain (loss) on cash flow hedges until the hedged item is settled, and future changes in value of the derivative instrument are recognized in income (loss) as Unrealized gain (loss) on cash flow hedges in value of the effective portion of a cash flow hedge remain in Accumulated other comprehensive income (loss) as Unrealized gain (loss) on cash flow hedges are reclassified to the same account in the consolidated statement of income (loss) in which the hedged item is recorded.
+For derivative financial instruments designated as fair value hedges, periodic changes in fair value are recognized in the same account in the consolidated statement of income (loss) as the hedged item is necessary.